16 weeks + 6 days pregnant

 Crying in public is often stigmatised as being a sign of insecurity or instability.
 It’s considered an indication of inadequacy or of being out of control.
 An emotional wreck.
 Undignified.
 It’s a concept that runs contrary to the the British notion of a stoic ‘stiff upper lip’.
 To be seen to be able to suppress ones tears is often deemed as being ‘strong’.
 People are encouraged to ‘dry their eyes’, ‘chin up’, and ‘put on a brave face’.

 I would argue that strength is more about our ability to recognise, acknowledge and process our emotions rather than our ability to block them.
 The idea that we should submerge our sadness is unhealthy and cheats us out of an important facet of life.
 Expressing sadness is a sign of being human and to embrace our emotions, all of our emotions, the ‘good’ and ‘bad’, advocates a more emotionally healthy society.

 But I, like the little girl in that class I covered, and like many people, am afraid to be vulnerable sometimes.
 And I too put value on being perceived to be emotionally ‘together’.

 But being brave isn’t about pretending to be fine, it’s about admitting when we’re not.
 Being brave is about disregarding social constraints which prosecute sadness and vulnerability and being emotionally open.
 It’s about standing up and admitting that sometimes life is hard, sometimes life is overwhelmingly hard and sometimes we cry.
-Not just the kind of tears which mist our eyes, but the the giant sobs which threaten to start an avolanche.
+Not just the kind of tears which mist our eyes, but the giant sobs which could threaten to start an avolanche.
 Maybe it’s time we were all a bit more emotionally honest.
 We all experience sadness.
 Yes even the dad’s, yes even boxers and yes even the Prime Minister.